 The service seeks to ease access and payment of county services for the public, saving them from having to visit county offices for manual payments.
-Counties will benefit from more convenient - 24/7 access to their services. increased revenue collection and better visibility of revenue collection and performance.
+Counties will benefit from more convenient - 24/7 access to their services, increased revenue collection and better visibility of revenue collection and performance.

-from all county providers in one digital channel.
+Safaricom has developed a 'gateway' that integrates services from all county providers in one digital channel.
 Counties will also benefit from additional capabilities including revenue management, cash and bank reconciliation, credit control and debt management, and business intelligence systems.
 We will host the service as part of the Safaricom Cloud, provide Big Data and Analytics Solutions, and for app users, digital receipts, and electronic notifications.